Random Algorithms in Games

 }

-mines on a chessboard, it means you need to generate k
+mines on the board.
+That means we need to generate k

 different (x, y)